OkayAlright/MinNo/extras/making_MinNo.md

         - [Background resources:](#background-resources)

 <!-- /TOC -->

+## Introduction & Overview:
+In my junior year at Marlboro College, I wanted to make a synthesizer in one of my classes using Arduino development boards.
+The Arduino is a small, resource limited computer that allows written programs to directly control voltages put out by pins.
+They are cheap, readily available, and run on a 5 volt power supply.
+They seemed to fit the bill for making a custom signal generator for a larger synth.

+Sadly, 16mhz, the frequency clock of the Arduino's processor, was slower than I could have anticipated.
+If I remember, the first version could only produce up to ~200 hertz (AKA lower than the 5th lowest string of a standard guitar on in other words "no where near acceptable").
+So I began hacking away at the Arduino platform trying to learn every trick to get the signal generator to run faster.
+Look-up tables, magic hex values, and hidden registers.
+Ever shortcut I could think of was hacked into this thing.
+By the end, I had a signal generator that could put out ~20,000 hertz, but the code was painful to maintain by hand.
+One of the core problems, in my mind, was that most of the hacks I have to make were because the Arduinio's homebrew language was based off of C, an x_86/ARM centric language, and the Arduino doesn't just use a different implementation architecture (x_86 vs ARM), it belongs to a different architecture family (Harvard vs. Von Neumann).
+Most of the code I added was accessing some special register or some secret memory pool to x_86 programmers, but these were all simple and readily available parts of the Arduino (more accurately AVR) CPU (central processing unit).
+After the synth project, I realized that I didn't want to build on it for my Plan of Concentration.
+I wanted to make a better language to avoid so much hoop-jumping in the future.
+This is how MinNo began.

+MinNo is a language and compiler targeting Arduino-C that is meant to handle some of the more common idiosyncrasies of AVR programming.
+For more on how MinNo attempts this, please see *Why MinNo*.

+After toying with a few different language ideas, I had to actually get down to programming the compiler.
+This starts with making a *lexer*.
+A lexer classifies words and symbols in a source file and returns *tokens* for them. (it's the part of the compiler that says the symbol *1* is a number unless it's wrapped in string quotes).
+This classifying of words is in preparation for the *parser* which recognizes series of tokens based on a language grammar.
+At this step to compiler recognizes *for(int i = 0; i < 10 ; i++)...* as a loop but not that it will stop at *i == 9*.
+What the parser produces is an Abstract Syntax Tree (AST), which is a structured representation of some source code file as manipulatable data.
+From an AST, I needed some *translator* to turn my languages AST into one that better matches an Arduino-C equivalent AST.
+These are alterations such as cataloging and what can and cannot be put into the different memory modules on an Arduino board.
+To actually output it as text file while making a few formatting alterations, the translated AST is given to an *unpacker*.
+This paper will go over the creation of each of these parts, the tools that helped to create them, and a thoughts that I know have after getting this far with the project.

 ## Racket: A LISP for Language Design
 For the lexer, parser, translator, and various tools of MinNo,